kai-kea/r6-match-data/README.md

-# R6-match-data
+# R6 Match Data
-A tool for converting match replay files to useful statistics.
+A tool that converts match replay files into useful data and allows users to explore that data dynamically.

-Frontend : Vercel
-Backend : Firebase Functions
-Database : Firestore
+Our frontend uses Nuxt and is deployed with Vercel.
+The backend uses various Google Cloud Platform services, with Firestore as our Database.

 ## Nuxt Deployment instructions